 “One of my favourite dives was with Maddie, where she truly showcased her diving experience, and it’s also evident that she is a great teacher!
 Gradually, I felt greater confidence in my diving ability, as I was also supporting the teaching process and pairing

 “The amount of independence that is given to the volunteers created a tremendous learning environment and gave a valuable sense of responsibility and worth.
 Being here I’ve been able to learn practical skills, such as data collection and entry in correspondence to coral mapping, as well as have been able to expand my knowledge of the importance of conservation as a whole.”

-Diving to Save the Ocean
+Dive to Save the Ocean and its Coral Reefs

 Immersed in Local Malay Culture

 All volunteers and staff live in the village, becoming immersed in Malay culture.
 It’s a great way to live, different from the classic tourist experience.
 Here, you can try traditional Malay food, chat with locals, and the kids are always willing to play with our volunteers!
 We strive to work with, not against, the community and local businesses, so you may find yourself helping the local school with a beach clean,